jankor/react-copilot-autocomplete/README.md

 ## classNames : object
 #### Default value: `{wrapper: undefined, area: undefined, suggestion: undefined}`
-You can set class names for all main three components - wrapper, textarea and suggestion overlay
+You can set class names for all three components - wrapper, textarea and suggestion overlay

 ## styles : object
 #### Default value: `{wrapper: undefined, area: undefined, suggestion: undefined}`
-You can set react inline styles for all main three components - wrapper, textarea and suggestion overlay Bare in mind no to override important functional styles - eg:
+You can set react inline styles for all three components - wrapper, textarea and suggestion overlay Be careful not to override important functional styles, such as
-- form background color is transparent, the actuall background color is coming from suggestion overlay
+- the form background color is transparent, the actual background color comes from the suggestion overlay
-- make sure to keep suggestion z index below the form
+- make sure the suggestion z index is below the form
-- make sure the form and suggestion has the same overlapping size
+- make sure that the form and the suggestion have the same overlap size
 ```js
 const suggestionStyle = {
     ...areaStyle,